enzoperesafonso/ExoTransit/README.md

 # ExoTransit 🌌🔊

-Generate dark-mode animations of exoplanet transits with embedded sonification (audio representation of flux), primarily designed as an outreach tool for the blind and visually impaired community.
+Generate animations of exoplanet transits with embedded sonification (audio representation of flux), primarily designed as an outreach tool for the blind and visually impaired community.

 ![Animation of uniform brightness star transit](https://raw.githubusercontent.com/enzoperesafonso/ExoTransit/main/transit_animation_spots_dark_sound.gif)